ruinogenesis/ICT111-Gravity-MVP/docs/weekly-logbook.md

 - Commit link: [commit](https://github.com/ruinogenesis/ICT111-Gravity-MVP/commits/main/)

 ### Plan for Lab 03
 We will prepare customer discovery questions focused on how RSU students currently buy and sell used items when moving, and how frustrating the scattered Facebook/LINE groups are.
-We will identify target respondents (recent movers, dorm residents, graduating and international students), run short interviews or a survey, and collect evidence to confirm the problem is real before designing the prototype.
+We will identify target respondents (recent movers, students living in apartments and condos, graduating and international students), run short interviews or a survey, and collect evidence to confirm the problem is real before designing the prototype.

 ---